unip1801/antaeus/README.md

 To do so, I had to refactor the BillingService in order to return the processed invoices, I also added a verification so we don't ever process invoices that were already paid.

+Sixth working session - Sunday - 0.5h

+I realized that with my implementation of the BillingService and the rest API there was the possibility to have concurrent access issues.
+Technically speaking, someone could trigger the payment of an invoice manually through the API at the same time that the BillingService is handling the invoices.
+Since these would be loaded into memory already, if the payment through the API was made before the BillingService thread would handle the same invoice, we would end up requesting two payments for the same invoice.

+In order to prevent the problem, I used a lock on the BillingService.
+The implementation is quite simple and works well, however it wouldn't be scalable for systems where there are tenths of thousands of invoices being handled on the same day.
+In that case, we should implement a lock that locks each invoice instead of locking all the invoices.